UPDATE (11.03.2019): Post updated for clarity. Some images updated. New images added.

 Under Option 2, there is no “split service” north of East 180th Street; all 2 trains serve the Dyre Avenue branch and all 5 trains serve the White Plains Road branch.

-In my next post, I’ll give a summary of the fully enhanced NYC Subway system under NYTIP, along with enhancements further tying these improvements together.
+In my next post, I’ll give a summary of the enhanced NYC Subway system under NYTIP, along with additional enhancements tying these improvements together.
 Until next time!